VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 #### Continuity Tester

 The continuity tester does exactly what it's name implies, it makes sure two points are connected electrically.
-If you have a piece of metal and put both probes on it it should beep, but if you put the probes on rubber, they clearly will not be.
+If you have a piece of metal and put both probes on it should beep, but if you put the probes on rubber, they clearly will not be.
 The continuity tester isn't really much different from the ohm meter in operation, and many will actually display the resistance if there is any.
 The main use is that it beeps when the resistance is low enough to be confident two points are electrically connected.

 #### [TODO] day to day use, why you want one